tinymce/tinymce-docs/general-configuration-guide/customize-ui.md

 ##### Set the editable area height

-> Important!
-The "editable area" is the textbox used to enter information.
+> Important: The "editable area" is the textbox used to enter information.
 This "editable area" is different from the "editor" itself.

 ```js
 tinymce.init({